gengojs/core/README.md

 **gengojs-core** is the actual core of [gengo.js](https://github.com/iwatakeshi/gengojs).
 It serves to be a server agnostic middle-ware supporting the popular servers such as Express, Koa, Hapi, and even more with ease.
-It is also modular-tastic, and easy to debug with less than 60 lines of code (minus the modules).
+It is also modular-tastic, and easy to debug with less than 34 lines of code (minus the comments).

 To get started, there are three things to know about how the core works: